 Because we believe that God created children with a love of learning, our classes are not designed to appeal to base instincts with the "twaddle" of the age in order to entertain dull minds, but rather to reach aloft to the good, the pure, and the challenging aspects of knowing and learning.
 We are not afraid of engaging with the new technologies of the culture, yet do so with a sense of stewardship and proper precaution.
 As much as possible, our children are “acting on” their subjects, and not just applying principles.
 This method of true knowledge helps them build a relationship with many things, and as a result, they discover those areas of giftedness in which they may be called to serve God’s kingdom.

-Finally, our love and high expectations for our students is not to be confused with those who seem intent upon having the success of pupils contingent on how quickly they grow up and imitate adults.
+Finally, our love and high expectations for our students are not to be confused with the idea that the success of pupils is contingent on how quickly they grow up and imitate adults.
 When the Master embraced children, He commended their qualities for what they were, not what they would one day become.
 As such, we try to preserve, celebrate, and enjoy childhood, emphasizing that the challenges of schooling should be fun, exciting, and developmentally appropriate to the students’ age.
 As a result, there is a lot of laughter, plenty of praise, and respectful behavior among our school family.
 Our prayer is that this comes from the overflow of a heart that is captured by the love of Christ, and where it is not, that by the end of a student’s days at Perimeter School, it will be.